wmandai/workice-docs/docs/source/install.rst

 Click **Next** if everything is alright if an extension is missing please contact your hosting provider or install it.
 The next step checks **directory permissions**.
 The folders listed should be writable please do NOT set your permissions to **777**.
 The next step requires database and account information.
+Enter the information and complete the installation.

+..
+ATTENTION:: You will need to setup CRON to run every minute as shown below otherwise invoices/estimates will not be sent or calculated.

 File Permissions
 """"""""""""""""""